NINDS CDE Notice of Copyright

 See here for NIH Stroke Scale Training and Certification: American Heart Association Lifelong Learning

-Supplemental - Highly Recommended: Stroke (based on study type, disease stage and disease type)
+Supplemental - Highly Recommended: Stroke (based on study type, disease stage and disease type; recommended as Core for Ischemic Stroke only)

 Supplemental: Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH)